+Section 6.2: Trees and their representations

+March 19, 2022

+Abstract

-Section 6.2: Trees and their representations March 20, 2020 Abstract Trees are defined, some applications are presented, some computer representation strategies are considered, and tree traversal algorithms are discussed.
+Trees are defined, some applications are presented, some computer representation strategies are considered, and tree traversal algorithms are discussed.
 Trees are file cabinets: good ways to store stuff.
 Once it's stored, however, we'll need to retrieve it; hence we must be able to efficiently traverse the tree, checking what's in each node.

-1 Tree Definition and Terminology Definition: a tree is an acyclic, connected graph with one node designated as the root node.
+1 Tree Definition and Terminology

+Definition: a tree is an acyclic, connected graph with one node designated as the root node.
 Note that trees are usually considered undirected, even though things tend to descend from the root....

 "Because a tree is a connected graph, there is a path from the root to any other node in the tree; because the tree is acyclic, that path is unique [provided that no arc is used twice]." p.
 510, Gersting.

-The set of trees can also be defined recursively, as follows: - Base case: A single node is a tree, with that node as root. - Inductive step: The graph formed by attaching a new node r by a single arc to each root of trees $\{T_i\}$ is a tree.
+The set of trees can also be defined recursively, as follows:

+- Base case: A single node is a tree, with that node as root. - Inductive step: The graph formed by attaching a new node r by a single arc to each root of n trees $\{T_i\}{i\in\{1,\dots,n\}}$ is a tree.

 Example: create a tree, subject to the definition.
 Some of you should make rather ordered trees; others might think of very strange trees.

-Use the tree terminology handout at http://www.nku.edu/~longa/classes/mat385_resources/docs/trees.html to classify your tree.
+Use this tree terminology handout to classify your tree.

 Consider Exercise #3, p.
-521.
+521. Sketch a picture of each of the following trees:

+- (a) Tree with five nodes and depth 1.

+- (b) Full binary tree of depth 2.

+- (c) Tree of depth 3 where each node at depth i has i + 1 children.

+Exercise #4, p.
+522.